johnjones4/Dickinson-Talks-2019/marps/math-cs-chat.md

 ---

-# The 2016 election completly changed how we, as a society, view how technology can impact democracy.
+# The 2016 election completly changed how we, as a society, view technology and its impact on democracy.

 ---

 # Election 2016 Outcomes

-* We saw the full power of social media as an engine of propoganda
+* We saw the full power of social media as an engine of (mis)information
 * Our own personal data was turned against us
 * The safety & integrity of our voting system became a major concern